 Mys Tyler, the social-shopping app supporting women of all shapes and sizes

 Mys Tyler is an Instagram-inspired, social-shopping app designed for women.
 It uses a body-matching algorithm to pair users with body-relevant content creators.
-Helping them discover, and shop, fashion inspiration from like-bodied women.

 Scope